sorakissed/ao3skins/README.md

 6. Copy all the code (from any of the designs here) into the CSS section
 7. You will then be taken to a new page with your code.
 Now, scroll down all the way
 8. Select “use” and you’re done!!

+If you want more **detailed instructions with photos**, check this: https://docs.google.com/document/d/1YtkBxInBj4R9NlBhPQLJSt432wpClR56_kwpUwuwVe0/edit?usp=sharing

 **Having issues?**
 Take a look at this troubleshooting google doc first for common issues: